-Of the 5.7 million Americans living with heart failure, about 10 percent have advanced heart failure.
+Of the 5.7 million Americans living with heart failure, about 10% have advanced heart failure.
 When heart failure progresses to an advanced stage – stage D according to the American Heart Association and American College of Cardiology’s A-to-D staging system – treatment becomes more complex.

 A collaboration between Memorial Hermann and McGovern Medical School at UTHealth, the Center for Advanced Heart Failure at the Memorial Hermann Heart and Vascular Institute brings together affiliated, board-certified and fellowship-trained physicians who coordinate the best possible heart failure treatment plans for individual patients.
 They are experts at using revolutionary technology for successful treatment of advanced heart failure.